 Associate degree or equivalent credits in health related field.
-Course work must include the following topics:

-- " Healthcare statistics, data analytics, data quality and performance improvement and revenue cycle.
-Students who have not completed coursework in any of these areas may take individual study to meet these requirements.
-(Arrangements made through HIM advisor) - " Medical Coding.
-Students who have not completed a coding course can take courses through the HIT Associate Degree program or individual study (arrangements made throug HIM advisor)
+Preferred course work to include the following topics: Healthcare statistics, data analytics, data quality and performance improvement and revenue cycle.
+Students who have not completed coursework in any of these areas may take individual study to concurrently meet these requirements (arrangements made through HIM Advisor).